Mental Health in the Working World

 A scoping review by the Federal Institute for Occupational Safety and Health summarises the state of scientific knowledge on work intensity and observes its interrelationships with (mental) health and well-being.
 It also describes its relations to motivation, job satisfaction and performance.
 The work focuses on quantitative and qualitative demands as facets of work intensity.
-Content/concept considerations and methodological considerations are also a component of the review.
+Conceptual and methodological considerations are also a part of the review.
 In addition, the authors reveal research gaps and discuss options for designing this factor.

 The scoping review on work intensity is part of the project "Mental Health in the Working World - determining the current state of scientific evidence".
-The project assesses mental load factors by means of the state of scientific knowledge.
+The project assesses mental load factors based on the state of scientific knowledge.

 For further information please refer to our German Website.